Skip to Content

 Infographic 1: Gartner's ERP timeline (2022)

 The good news?
-The right data governance and management, including a sound metadata model and data repository, position your business to handle technology changes with minimal disruption.
+The right data governance and management, including a sound metadata model and data repository, position your business to handle tech changes with minimal disruption.
 Departments can take advantage of new point solutions that help them work smarter and faster; and rather than “going rogue,” those new solutions can be put into your existing data architecture.
 Lengthy rework is avoided, freeing the business to use the saved time, expense, and resource allocation elsewhere.

 3. Use lagging and leading indicators to adjust your operations

 Data architecture is the key to unlocking the power of actionable analytics.
-Organizations need both backward- and forward-looking data to understand where they’ve been and to make decisions that drive better outcomes.
+You need both backward- and forward-looking data to understand where they’ve been and to make decisions that drive better outcomes.
 For example, when a profitable job site ends up losing money because of a single safety incident, the data only tells you what’s already happened — it’s a lagging indicator.
 Routine on-site safety talks, on the other hand, are an actionable leading indicator: data aggregated across the enterprise tells you these five-minute huddles help predict future behavior and reduce future accidents.

 4. Use data to drive your business strategy